 (* indicates draft available; email me)

-I argue for an account of the communicative structure of protest on which protestors exercise their voices through an act type that I term spectacle, i.e., an act that has a social meaning by virtue of the objects, people, and spaces that it involves.
+I argue for an account of the communicative structure of protest on which protestors exercise their voices through spectacles, i.e., acts that have social meanings by virtue of the objects, people, and spaces that they involve.

 Rough Days and Hot Topics: Explaining Unexpected Meanings